MSThalamus/rust-development-hierarchy/docs/RDH Inheritance Model.md

 For the sake of clarity, it's also important to keep in mind that in addition to the public interface traits implemented by each concrete type, several other traits are implemented behind the scenes.
-These include those necessary to separate the implementations of virtual functions from those of non-virtual functions, those necessary to support type introspection, and those required to support casting between public interfaces.
+These include those necessary to separate the implementations of virtual functions from those of non-virtual functions, those needed to support type introspection, those necessary to support casting from a public interface back to the correct concrete type, and those required to support casting between public interfaces.
 These are covered in greater detail within the document "Extenders' Handbook.md."

 ## Access Modifiers